| |

 antifascist campaign in Spain, while publishing essays,

-political -articles, a play, and short stories.
+political articles, a play, and short stories.
 Vallejo died in

 Paris, in utter poverty, on the day Franco's armies entered